slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_39-40_LIU_vs_UVA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Virginia should win 4 or more singles matches _99%_ of the time.
+- Virginia should win 4 or more singles matches *99%* of the time.
-- LIU should win 4 or more singles matches _1%_ of the time.
+- LIU should win 4 or more singles matches *1%* of the time.
-- The winner of the doubles point will decide the match the other _1%_ of the time.
+- The winner of the doubles point should decide the match the other *1%* of the time.
-- If Virginia wins the doubles point, their chances of winning the dual improve to _99%_.
+- If Virginia wins the doubles point, their chances of winning the dual improve to *99%*.
-- If LIU wins the doubles point, their chances of winning the dual improve to _1%_.
+- If LIU wins the doubles point, their chances of winning the dual improve to *1%*.

 ------